elgw/deconwolf/USAGE.md

 # Usage
 Deconwolf has a command line interface (CLI), i.e., you would typically run it from a terminal.
-However, here is also a [GUI](https://github.com/elgw/dw_gui) that might be handy.
+However, here is also a [GUI](https://github.com/elgw/deconwolf-gui) that might be handy.

 ## Command line usage:
-To deconvolve an image (say `dapi_001.tif`) you need an approximation of the PSF.
-If you don't have one you can create one with `dw_bw` that is shipped with deconwolf.
+To deconvolve an image (say `dapi_001.tif`) you need an approximation of the PSF of your particular microscope.
+If you don't have one you can create one according to the Born-Wolf model with `dw_bw` that is shipped with deconwolf.

 The basic information that you need to know is
  * The numerical aperture, NA.
  * The refractive index of the immersion, ni.
 Common media are air (ni = 1)